guptagroupstm/MacroQueue/docs_src/source/Tutorials/Introduction.rst

 The queue is a list of macros; each Macro is a list of functions; each function is a list of parameter data.

-Here is the complete structure:
+Here is the general structure:

 .. image:: ./QueueStruct.png

-For concrete example, see :doc:`CourseStep`.